joaooliveira-11/feup-ltw/README.md

 - Reply to inquiries (e.g., the agent asks for more details) about their tickets and add more information to already submitted tickets.
 (DONE)

 Agents should be able to (they are also clients):
 - List tickets from their departments (e.g., "Accounting"), and filter them in different ways (e.g., by date, by assigned agent, by status, by priority, by hashtag).
-(NOT DONE - BERNA)
+(SEMI-DONE - BERNA)
 - Change the department of a ticket (e.g., the client chose the wrong department).
 (DONE - falta css)
 - Assign a ticket to themselves or someone else.
 (DONE)
 - Change the status of a ticket.
 Tickets can have many statuses (e.g., open, assigned, closed); some may change automatically (e.g., ticket changes to "assigned" - after being assigned to an agent).
 (DONE)